-One of them is Lassi, a devoted frontend-developer, who also happens to be Zervant’s first ever employee.
+One of them is Lassi, our devoted lead developer, who also happens to be Zervant’s first employee.

-Lassi: “I was working in a “traditional”, in other words, old-fashioned organsiation, where everything had been done the same way for ages.
-I met Mattias and Tuukka (Zervant’s CEO and COO) through friends, when they were just starting with Zervant.
-I wanted to take the chance to work in a startup so I agreed to help them for three months – six years later, I’m still here”.
+Lassi: “I was working in a “traditional”, in other words, old-fashioned organisation, where everything had been done the same way for ages.
+I met Mattias and Tuukka (Zervant’s CEO and COO) through friends when they were just starting with Zervant.
+I wanted to take the chance to work in a startup so I agreed to help them for three months – nine years later, I’m still here”.

-Well, I wouldn’t say that.
-Coding is a team-effort after all.
+In short, I went from being in charge of one technical part of the software to ensuring that we work together as a team.
+Coding is a team effort after all.
 The programmers and testers at Zervant are very talented and extremely motivated and cooperation is an essential part of what we do here at Zervant.

-Let’s stay with your personal life for a while.
+Let’s change gears and talk about your personal life for a while.
 What are you passionate about?

 I’d like to put Buddha, Confucius, Jesus and Muhammad at one table and let them have a discussion.
 I don’t necessarily have to be involved, I’d prefer to observe the dinner conversation.
 I just want to know what’s causing the problems between religions, between nation, between people.
 Is all of this really the way they intended it to be?

 Some food for thought for all of us.
 My very last question, before I let you get back to work again: Why should job seekers consider working for Zervant?